 A child residing in another State may be included in California’s Category II child count, assuming all of the following are true: the child is included in California’s Category I child count for the performance reporting period, the child is still MEP-eligible while being served by the California MEP during the summer, and the California MEP is providing a “service” as defined it in the non-regulatory guidance (NRG).

-The NRG states the following: “Services” are those educational or educationally related activities that: (1) directly benefit a migrant child; (2) address a need of a migrant child consistent with the SEA’s comprehensive needs assessment and service delivery plan; (3) are grounded in scientifically based research or, in the case of support services, are a generally accepted practice; and (4) are designed to enable the program to meet its measurable outcomes and contribute to the achievement of the State’s performance targets.
+The NRG states the following: “Services” are those educational or educationally related activities that: (1) directly benefit a migrant child; (2) address a need of a migrant child consistent with the state education agency’s comprehensive needs assessment and service delivery plan; (3) are grounded in scientifically based research or, in the case of support services, are a generally accepted practice; and (4) are designed to enable the program to meet its measurable outcomes and contribute to the achievement of the State’s performance targets.

 Read U.S. Department of Education's Non-Regulatory Guidance (PDF), for further information.

 State Service Delivery Plan